gokulkrishna98/GGlow/README.md

 - Install the python3.10 (preferebly using conda): [help](https://saturncloud.io/blog/how-to-create-a-conda-environment-with-a-specific-python-version/)
 - Have Clang compiler tools installed

+## Dependencies Added
+Need to resolve them to be done automatically from build.
+- "/usr/local/lib/libmlir_c_runner_utils.so"
+- "/usr/local/lib/libmlir_runner_utils.so"

 ## Building Steps
 - Clone the repo and go inside
 ```